Dance-Along Nutcracker takes a spooky turn!

-Part comedy musical, part dance-it-yourself ballet, and part symphonic concert, Nutcrackers in Space features all of the holiday fun and tradition you’ve come to expect from Dance-Along Nutcracker.
+Part comedy musical, part dance-it-yourself ballet, and part symphonic concert, the Dance-Along Nutcracker features the holiday fun and tradition you’ve come to expect from this San Francisco favorite.

 Performers & Cast